martucazpo/mybrary/readme.md

 ## Mybrary

-This full stack web course from [Web Dev Simplified](https://www.youtube.com/channel/UCFbNIlppjAuEX4znoulh0Cw) was another great tutorial.
-For the most part it was a review but I learned a lot of CSS tricks that I did not know before.
-I especially liked the use of one variable to change the hue used in the app, allowing everything to change color with just the change of one number.
-The tutorial is [Full Stack Web Course](https://www.youtube.com/watch?v=qj2oDkvc4dQ&list=PLZlA0Gpn_vH9xx-RRVNG187ETT2ekWFsq&index=32&t=0s) and I would recommend it to anybody if only for review.
+This full stack web course from [Web Dev Simplified](https://www.youtube.com/channel/UCFbNIlppjAuEX4znoulh0Cw) was another great tutorial!
+For the most part it was a review, however I learned a lot of CSS.
+I especially liked the use of one variable to change the hue used in the app.
+It allowed everything to change color with just the change of one number.
+The tutorial is [Full Stack Web Course](https://www.youtube.com/watch?v=qj2oDkvc4dQ&list=PLZlA0Gpn_vH9xx-RRVNG187ETT2ekWFsq&index=32&t=0s) and I would recommend it to anybody.
 Other than rearranging the file structure, none of the below is my own code, I just followed along with the tutorial.

 Here is the main entrance to the app:
 ![portada](public/readme/images/1portada.png)